e18e/e18e/docs/docs/replacements/tempy.md

 ## Node.js (since v14.x)

 Node.js has the [`fs.mkdtemp`](https://nodejs.org/api/fs.html#fsmkdtempprefix-options-callback) function for creating a unique temporary directory.
+Directory cleanup can be done by passing `{recursive: true}` to [`fs.rm`](https://nodejs.org/api/fs.html#fsrmpath-options-callback), available in v14.14.0 and up.

 Example: